Researching neighborhoods to find one that fits you best!

 Click here to join our Moving to Colorado Springs Facebook Group

 Reddit: Chances are you’ll have many millennials on this social media platform.

 Nextdoor.com: The problem here is you’ll have to sign in with a street address of where you live.
 This could be a helpful option if you already have a friend who is local and willing to let you use their address.

-Google Earth: While not really a social media platform, take a look at Google Earth to get a birds eye view of your city or part of town.
+Google Earth: This isn’t really a social media platform, but take a look at Google Earth to get a birds eye view of your city or part of town.
 You might be able to detect something that is not visible just driving the neighborhood

 Yelp – Find local hot spots.

 Tripadvisor – For local hot spots, sights, but also neighborhoods.